 Nothing about the above function is even passed a reference to something outside its cone of evaluation.
 On the other hand, swap unconditionally modifies functions outside its cone of evaluation.
-To truly identify whether a function has this property, one must analyze the full definitions of all functions invoked that are not known to have this property, or one must be restricted to avoiding most forms of idiomatic C++.
+To truly identify whether a function has this property, one must analyze the the entire definition (recursively) of every function invoked that is not somehow a priori known to have this property, or one must be restricted to avoiding most forms of idiomatic C++.